ABOUT ME

 CLIENTS

 I work with clients 18 years and over.
-I have experience working with all kinds of people, including immigrants, refugee backgrounds, tertiary students, retirees and the neurodiverse.
+I have experience working with all kinds of adults, including English 2nd language speakers, migrants, refugee backgrounds, tertiary students, retirees, ACC Sensitive Claims’ clients and the neurodiverse.

 ANIMAL-ASSISTED THERAPY